-Owing to the diverse reactivity of the allyl and vinyl groups, 1,5diene fragments and their derivatives often serve as useful building blocks in organic synthesis.1 Besides, the 1,5-diene unit itself is widely found in biologically active molecules and natural products.2 Therefore, their synthesis has attracted considerable attention over the past few decades and some efficient strategies have been established.3 Among them, transition metal-catalyzed cross-coupling between allyl electrophiles and allyl nucleophiles represents one of the simplest and most straightforward tools.4 However, two inherent challenges limit the applications of this classic strategy (Scheme 1a).
-First, the requirement for pre-installation of a leaving group onto the starting allyl electrophiles may diminish the synthetic economy.
-Second, several difficulties such as the poor regioselective control of products or the competing formation of side product 1,3-dienes derived from β -hydride elimination may arise when utilizing internal allyl electrophiles as the coupling partners.^{4l,o} In this context, developing a general and regioselective allyl-allyl coupling reaction to access 1,5-dienes from non-activated precursors is still highly demanded.
+Owing to the diverse reactivity of the allyl and vinyl groups, 1,5-diene fragments and their derivatives often serve as useful building blocks in organic synthesis.
+Besides, 1,5-diene unit itself is widely found in biologically active molecules and natural products.2 Therefore, their synthesis has attracted considerable attention over the past decades and some efficient strategies have been established.3 Among them, transition metal-catalyzed cross-coupling between allyl electrophiles and allyl nucleophiles represents one of the simplest and most straightforward tools.4 However, two inherent challenges limit the applications of this classic strategy (Scheme 1a).
+First, the requirement for preinstallation of a leaving group onto the starting allyl electrophiles may diminish the synthetic economy.
+Second, several difficulties such as the poor regioselective control of products or the competing formation of side product 1,3dienes derived from β -hydride elimination may arise when utilizing internal allyl electrophiles as the coupling partners.
+41,40 In this context, developing a general and regioselective allylallyl coupling reaction to access 1,5-dienes from non-activated precursors is still highly demanded.

-As 1,3-dienes are easily accessible and versatile synthons in organic synthesis, the employment of 1,3-dienes as greener allyl precusors via catalytic hydrofunctionalization is becoming an attractive method for the buildup of molecular complexity.^{5,6}

-Despite the fact that reductive allyl-allyl cross-coupling of allenes or alkynes has been developed by Hoveyda,7 Tsuji,8 Zhang9 and our group,10 the direct utilization of 1,3-dienes in allyl-allyl coupling for the synthesis of 1,5-dienes has been rarely realized.
-Very recently, Meek and co-workers reported a seminal work on the rhodium-catalyzed hydroallylation of 1,3dienes with allyltrifluoroborates.11 Due to undesired alkene isomerization, a mixture of 1,5- and 1,4-dienes was obtained in most cases (Scheme 1b).
-In light of the excellent performance of a nickel catalyst in 1,3-diene hydrofunctionalization,12 we envisioned that the relatively cheap and earth-abundant nickel could also serve as an attractive alternative to noble rhodium catalysts in hydroallylation of 1,3-dienes.
-As an extension of our studies on catalytic functionalization of dienes,13 herein we report this regiospecific reductive allyl-allyl cross-coupling between 1,3-dienes and allylboronates under nickel-hydride catalysis (Scheme 1c).
+As 1,3-dienes are easily accessible and versatile synthons in organic synthesis, the employment of 1,3-dienes as greener allyl precusors via the catalytic hydrofunctionalization is becoming an attractive way for the buildup of molecular complexity.^{5,6} Despite the fact that reductive allyl-allyl crosscoupling of allenes or alkynes have been developed by Hoveyda, 7 Tsuji, 8 Zhang 9 and our group, 10 the direct utilization of 1,3-dienes in allyl-allyl coupling for the synthesis of 1,5dienes was rarely realized.
+Very recently, Meek and co-workers reported a seminal work on the rhodium-catalyzed hydroallylation of 1,3-dienes with allyltrifluoroborates.
+11 Due to undesired alkene isomerization, a mixture of 1,5- and 1,4dienes were obtained in most cases (Scheme 1b).
+In light of excellent performance of nickel catalyst in 1,3-diene hydrofunctionalization, 12 we envisioned that the relatively cheap and earth-abundant nickel could also serve as an alternative to noble rhodium catalyst hydroallylation of 1,3-dienes.
+As an extension of our studies on catalytic functionalization of dienes, 13 herein we report this regiospecific reductive allyl-allyl cross-coupling between 1,4dienes and allylboronates under nickel-hydride catalysis

-Scheme 1 Transition metal-catalyzed allyl-allyl coupling reactions.
+Scheme 1.
+Transition metal-catalyzed allyl-allyl coupling reactions